Can we minimize the risk of sudden cardiac deaths?

 Endurance exercise and physical activity are known to have significant health benefits.
 However, increased participation in long endurance events and races has also been associated with rare reports of sudden death and cardiac dysfunction.
 This has generated a lot of concern regarding the possible risks of endurance activities.
 Today, let’s focus on the effects that physical activity exerts on one of the most vital muscles of the body–the heart.

 Changes in Heart Structure and Function

 As early as the 1890s, clinicians have been trying to determine the changes that the heart undergoes in response to exercise.
 Chronic endurance exercise imposes additional workload on the heart, resulting in alterations in cardiac structure commonly described as the “athlete’s heart.”
-Numerous researches document the occurrence of heart enlargement; the significance of this however has remained to be a hot topic of debate.
+Numerous researches document the occurrence of heart enlargement; the significance of this however has remained a hot topic of debate.
 Increased left ventricular volume and dimensions are likewise reported in the athletic population.
-Oftentimes, these changes have no associated symptoms; however, over time, these might predispose the athlete to serious, life-threatening rhythm abnormalities.
+Oftentimes, these changes have no associated symptoms; however, over time, these might predispose athletes to serious, life-threatening rhythm abnormalities.
 In many cases, normal cardiac remodeling is difficult to differentiate from pathologic changes such as those seen in cardiomyopathies.